qutech/QuMADA/docs/tutorials.rst

 Each parameter has a specific type: "dynamic", "static" and/or "gettable".

-Dynamic parameters are ramped during the measurement, they require an array of setpoints or case a start, stop and num_points value specifying a linear sweep as well as delay representing the delay (in sec, 0 by default) inbetween two measurement points.
+Dynamic parameters are ramped during the measurement, they require either an array of (arbitrary) setpoints or "start", "stop" and "num_points" values specifying a linear sweep.
+Here we also provide a delay representing a wait time between setpoints (in sec, 0 by default).
 Dynamic parameters are automatically recorded during the measurement.

 Static parametes are kept constant during the measurement, they only require a "value" to be set to.
 Float-valued parameters are ramped to their corresponding starting point at the beginning of a measurement, other parameters are simple set.
-Static paramters usually correspond to settings or static gates.
+Static parameters usually correspond to settings or static gates.

 Gettable parameters do not require any additional settings, their value is recorded at each setpoint during the measurement.
 Nonetheless, you can add "break_conditions" to gettable parameters, which are checked at each setpoint and will raise an exception and (in most cases) stop the measurement when fulfilled.
 At the moment only break conditions checking whether the value of a parameters is larger or smaller than the value specified are supported.
 Break conditions are added